bopopescu/ultrasonicdrone/website/README.md

 - Performs 3 Ajax calls to parse in the 3 columns (ReadHeight, ReadTemp, ReadSpeed) into table
 - Read2 is back up of php calls

-Hopes this documenntation helps as I spent the past 3 semesters wanting to hurt myself, and all the team wants is for me to code and Alec to get annoyed with me.
+Hopes this documenntation helps as the team wants for me to code and Alec to get annoyed with me even though my friend died and my grandma is sick, so I might have to leave soon.